-Fig. 2.
-Example of Numerical Motor Start Report (Partial)
+Fig. 2 Example of Numerical Motor Start Report (Partial)

-Fig. 3.
-Example of Graphical Motor Start Report
+Fig. 3 Example of Graphical Motor Start Report

-The relay captures 720 sets of currents, voltages, and percent thermal capacity used at programmed intervals for each start.
-The five latest starts are stored in nonvolatile memory.
+After starting, the relay will capture data, which include the currents, voltages, and percent thermal capacity used at prespecified intervals.
+The data are stored in nonvolatile memory.

-After starting the motor several times, access the relay using a laptop computer and review the MSRs.
+After starting the motor several times, access the relay using a laptop computer, and review the MSRs.